Grief Counseling in Fort Worth

 Grief Counseling That Meets You Where You Are

 At Reviving Hope Christian Counseling, we provide grief therapy that honors both your pain and your faith.
 We won't rush you, and we won't tell you to just pray harder or have more faith.
-We'll sit with you in the hard stuff, help you process the loss, and walk alongside you as you figure out how to keep living while carrying this grief.
+We'll sit with you, give you individualized support, help you process the loss, and walk alongside you as you figure out how to keep living while carrying this grief.

-Our licensed clinical social worker specialize in grief counselings for both teens (ages 13 and up) and adults.
+Our licensed clinical social worker specializes in grief counseling for both teens (ages 13 and up) and adults.
 Whether you've lost a spouse, a parent, a child, a close friend, or anyone who mattered deeply to you, we're here to help you navigate this season.

 We work with people experiencing normal grief and those dealing with complicated grief or traumatic loss.
 We understand that every loss is unique and every person grieves differently.
 There's no timeline we're trying to push you toward and no "right way" to grieve.